BrightspaceUI/core/components/form/docs/form.md

 - `d2l-form#a` will be submitted because submit was called on it directly.
 - `d2l-form#b` will be submitted because it is nested directly within `#a`'s slot.
 - `d2l-form#root`, `d2l-form#c` and the `d2l-form` within the shadow root of `#d` will _**not**_ be submitted because they are ancestors of `#a` rather than descendants.

-## Future Enhancements

-Looking for an enhancement not listed here?
-Create a GitHub issue!